Multiplicity-free Skew Schur functions with full interval support: Introduction and statement of results

 The ring of symmetric functions has a linear basis of Schur functions $s_\nu$ indexed by partitions $\nu$.
-Skew Schur functions $s_{\lambda/\mu}$ are symmetric functions indexed by skew partitions $\lambda/\mu$ and they can be expressed as a linear combination of Schur functions by means of the Littlewood-Richardson coefficients $c_{\mu,\nu}^\lambda$,
+Skew Schur functions $s_{\lambda/\mu}$ are symmetric functions indexed by skew partitions $\lambda/\mu$ and they can be expressed as a linear combination of Schur functions by means of the Littlewood-Richardson coefficients $c_{\mu,\nu}^\lambda$, which are non negative integers,

-In particular, the product of two Schur functions is governed by these coefficients, $s_{\lambda}s_{\mu}=\sum_{\nu} c_{\mu,\nu}^\lambda s_\nu.$ In the representation theory of the symmetric group, Littlewood-Richardson coefficients give the multiplicity of irreducible representations.
-In algebraic geometry they arise as intersection numbers in the Schubert calculus on a Grassmanian.
-These coefficients are therefore central in many problems.
+In particular, the product of two Schur functions is governed by these coefficients, $s_\mu s_{\nu}=\sum_{\lambda} c_{\mu,\nu}^\lambda s_\lambda$.
+In representation theory this basis is important because its elements occur as characters of the general linear group $GL_n$, and they correspond to characters of the symmetric group via the Frobenius map.
+Schur functions also have an intersection-theoretic interpretation as representatives of Schubert classes in the cohomology ring of a Grassmannian.
+Thus Littlewood-Richardson coefficients amount to multiplicities of irreducible representations, as well as to multiplicities in the decomposition of the cup product of Schubert classes.

-For any skew shape $A$, the support of $A$ (or $s_A$) is the set of the conjugate of those partitions $\nu$ such that the Schur function $s_\nu$ appears with positive coefficient in the Schur expansion of $s_A$.
-It is well known that the support of $A$, considered as a subposet of the dominance lattice, has top element $\nn$, the conjugate of the partition formed by the row lengths of $A$, and bottom element $\ww$, the partition formed by the column lengths of $A$.
+For any skew shape $A$, the support of $A$ (or $s_A$) is defined to be the set of the conjugate of those partitions $\nu$ such that the Schur function $s_\nu$ appears with a positive integer coefficient in the Schur expansion of $s_A$.
+It is well known that the support of $A$, considered as a subposet of the dominance lattice, has a top element, $\nn$, the conjugate of the partition formed by the row lengths of $A$, and a bottom element, $\ww$, the partition formed by the column lengths of $A$.
 More precisely, the Schur expansion above with $A=\lambda/\mu$ can be written within the interval $ [\ww, \nn]$ in the dominance lattice, as